6. Conflict of Interest

 This declaration of interests shall be used to record all gifts of a value over £20 and hospitality over £20 received by the Trustees, and recorded in the minutes.

-The information provided will be processed in accordance with data protection principles as set out in the Data Protection Act 1998.
+The information provided will be processed in accordance with data protection principles as set out in the General Data Protection Regulations 2018.
 Data will be processed only to ensure that Trustees act in the best interests of Social Workers’ Benevolent Trust.
 The information provided will not be used for any other purpose.

 What to do if you face a conflict of interest

-If you believe you have a perceived or real conflict of interest you should:
+If a trustee believe they have a perceived or real conflict of interest you should:

 • declare the interest at the earliest opportunity